National Parks

 The History of Chiricahua

-In 1924, Chiricahua National Monument was created to protect the unique pinnacles and balanced rocks in the Chiricahua Mountains.
+In 1924, the Chiricahua National Monument was created to protect the unique pinnacles and balanced rocks in the Chiricahua Mountains.
 Known as a sky island, or isolated mountain area raising up from a lowland area, the Chiricahua Mountains are the largest sky island in Arizona.

 The Chiricahua National Monument protects over 12,000 acres with 90% a designated wilderness.
 Named after the Chiricahua Apache, an eruption from nearby Turkey Creek Volcano created rhyolite some 27 million years ago and the rock formations are still be sculpted by the erosion.